okeeffed/developer-notes/manual/Web/Web-Concepts.md

 - `disabled`: A disabled input element is unusable and un-clickable.
 - `data-*`: data-\* attributes allow us to store extra information on standard, semantic HTML elements without other hacks such as non-standard attributes, extra properties on DOM, or Node.setUserData().
 - Aria labels: Accessibility concerns, for example, making sure an input checkbox has a larger responding area (use label “for”).
 Also, role=”button”, role=”presentation”, etc.

+## JavaScript

+### Context and Process

+Context (which ECMA 5 breaks into LexicalEnvironment, VariableEnvironment and ThisBinding) and Process (a set of statements to be invoked in sequence).
+Declarations contribute to the VariableEnvironment when the execution scope is entered.
+They are distinct from Statements (such as return) and are not subject to their rules of process.